lilia-obushenko/train_schedule/README.md

 <p>Search: Users can search for specific trains by entering a train number or destination in the search bar.</p>

 <p>Pagination: The train list is paginated, allowing users to navigate through multiple pages of train information.</p>

-<p>Sorting: Users can sort the train list by different criteria, such as departure time or train number, in ascending or descending order.</p>

 <h2>Getting Started</h2>